Adnuntius/documentation/adnuntius-advertising/requesting-ads/vast-2.0.md

 https://delivery.adnuntius.com/i?auId=0000000000000000&tt=vast2
 ```

 The important thing above is the `&tt=vast2` at the end, since it tells the delivery how it will render the information.
-Adnuntius supports VAST 2.0 and VAST 3.0.
-To deliver a VAST 3.0 ad, you must use a `&tt=vast3` parameter instead.
+Adnuntius supports VAST 2.0, 3.0 and 4.0.
+To deliver a VAST 3.0 or 4.0 ad, you must use either a `&tt=vast3` or `&tt=vast4` parameter instead.
 The example above is the simplest version of HTTP delivery for ads.
 More parameters about user and targeting can be added as well.